Classof2020/classof2020.github.io/_posts/2017-7-28-how-often-should-we-commit.md

 <blockquote>

-The best answer to question "How often should you commit?" would be <stron>"More often than you are doing now"</strong>.
+	The best answer to question "How often should you commit?" would be <strong>"More often than you are doing now"</strong>.
 Commit every change that you don't think breaks something, But otherwise, the smaller the changes you commit the better.
 </blockquote>